muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

-For start bruteforce attack we can use this command:
+For to start bruteforce attack we can use this command: